fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 association from the sending client to the receiving client that can encrypt and authenticated the media end-to-end while still allowing certain RTP header information to be changed by the MDD.
-At the same time, a separate security association provides integrity and optional confidentiality for the RTP and media flowing between the MDD and the clients.
+At the same time, a separate security association provides integrity and optional confidentiality for the media flowing between the MDD and the clients.
 See the framework document that describes this concept in more detail in more detail in [@I-D.jones-perc-private-media-framework].

-This specification RECOMMENDS the SRTP AES-GCM transform [@!RFC7714] to encrypt an RTP packet to form the end-to-end security association.
-The output of this is treated as an RTP packet and (optionally) again encrypted with an SRTP transform to form the hop-by-hop security association between the client and the MDD.
+This specification RECOMMENDS the SRTP AES-GCM transform [@!RFC7714] to encrypt an RTP packet and to form the end-to-end security association.
+The output of this is treated as an RTP packet and (optionally) again encrypted with an SRTP transform and to form the hop-by-hop security association between the client and the MDD.
 The MDD decrypts and checks integrity of the hop-by-hop security.
 The MDD MAY change some of the RTP header information that would impact the end-to-end integrity.
 For any